muhduzairmf/jwt-secured-api/README.md

 ## Protected routes

 These routes is needed a tokens in request header to access it.
-The tokens can be obtained from `http://localhost:3275/auth/signup` as a `POST` request if you does not signed up, or `http://localhost:3275/auth/login` as a `POST` if you have signed up.
+The tokens can be obtained from `http://localhost:3275/auth/signup` as a `POST` request if you does not signed up, or `http://localhost:3275/auth/login` as a `POST` request if you have signed up.

 `POST`: `http://localhost:3275/post`
 `PATCH`: `http://localhost:3275/post/:id`